MirasCarlo934/BeeHiveDocu/README.md

 ### API Hell

 There are many IoT platforms with their own unique APIs which cater to very specific areas of the market.
+Makers who desire a wide reach have to adopt multiple APIs, resulting in a development nightmare.
+Adopting multiple APIs is time-consuming and resource-intensive, requiring large development teams.

 ## BeeHive as a Universal IoT Platfrom